Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 # Results of "Statistical analysisis of sea turtles strandings in Tenerife, Canary Islands".
 (Hightlights)

+### Note: maybe it is not finished by now, do not judge me harshly please!!!

 ## Abstract:
 <p align="justify">
 The chelonian order is formed by two families and seven species of sea turtles, all of which are on the IUCN Red List and Appendix I of CITES.
 Because of that, it is important to study their strandings in the Canary Islands.
 The most representative was *Caretta caretta*, arriving mainly juveniles, especially in summer, followed by fall and spring equally and winter where less.
 When a forecast was made for 2022, it was seen that this pattern could occur in a similar way.
 Adeje was the municipality with the highest number of turtles arriving, mostly from Puerto Colòn, a tourist area.
 In fact, the most common causes were of anthropogenic origin, especially those related to fishing gear, but have been decreasing until now, with a slight increase of the natural ones and a large one of the undetermined causes.
 Most of the turtles are alive when they have been rescued, being rehabilitated most of them, where the lesions in the fins are the main affection, suffering necrosis and amputations.